chef/chef-web-docs/chef_master/source/visibility.rst

 If you wish to share your filtered search with others, you can do so with the share and save icons next to the search bar.

 .. note:: If you want to see the raw, real-time events coming into Chef Automate and perform simple queries and visualizations on them, navigate to ``https://<YourAutomateServer>/kibana``.
 As of Chef Automate 1.6.0, Kibana is no longer enabled by default.
 For information on enabling Kibana, see :doc:`delivery.rb Optional Settings </config_rb_delivery_optional_settings>`.
+Kibana 5 requires additional memory and we recommend allocating 2GB of RAM if you choose to enable it.
 For more information on Kibana, see the `Kibana User Guide <https://www.elastic.co/guide/en/kibana/current/index.html>`_.

 Compliance status
 ------------------------------------------------------